The Lady Eve: Plot

-When Charles meets Jean as Lady Eve, he is so bewildered at her resemblance to the Jean that he knew that he constantly trips and falls over himself.
-Although Muggsy tries to convince him that "she's the same dame," Charles reasons that Jean would not come close to his home without at least disguising herself.
-Then, after Sir Alfred feeds him a story that the Lady Eve is Jean's sister, Charles accepts the resemblance.
-After a brief courtship they marry, right on Jean's schedule.
-And just as she had planned, on the train to their honeymoon Eve begins to confess her past, continuously dropping names of many old boyfriends and lovers.
+When Charles meets "Lady Eve", he is so bewildered at her resemblance to Jean that he constantly trips and falls over himself.
+Although Muggsy tries to convince him that "she's the same dame", Charles reasons that Jean would not come close to his home without at least disguising herself more thoroughly.
+Then, after Sir Alfred feeds him a story that the Lady Eve is Jean's long-lost sister, Charles accepts the resemblance.
+After a brief courtship, they marry, right on Jean's schedule.
+And just as she had planned, on the train to their honeymoon, "Eve" begins to confess her past, continuously dropping names of many old boyfriends and lovers.
 A disgusted Charles jumps off the train.

-Jean's con team urges her to close the deal by pursuing a huge divorce settlement, but she tells Charles' father on the phone that she wants no money, but only wants Charles to tell her that their marriage is over in person.
+Jean's con team urges her to close the deal by pursuing a huge divorce settlement, but she tells Charles's father on the phone that she wants no money, but only wants Charles to tell her that their marriage is over in person.
 Charles refuses.
-Jean is then told by Charles' father that Charles is departing on another ocean voyage.
+Jean is then told by Charles's father that Charles is departing on another ocean voyage.
 She arranges passage for herself and her father, and meets Charles again by tripping him as he passes, just as they had met before.
-Charles is overjoyed to see the real Jean again, kisses her and takes her hand, and they dash to her cabin where they mutually affirm their love for each other.
-As the cabin door closes Charles confesses that he is married, and Jean replies, "So am I, darling."
+Charles is overjoyed to see Jean again.
+He kisses her and takes her hand, and they run to her cabin, where they mutually affirm their love for each other.
+As the cabin door closes, Charles confesses that he has no right to be in her cabin because he is married.
+Jean replies, "So am I, darling, so am I."